BrEduOliveira/I-Am-Learning/README.md

 # I-Am-Learning

-* A repo containing languages ​​I learned on my own
+* A repo containing languages I learned on my own

 * I learned by reading books, taking courses and watching videos